Running Seaside Traffic Light

 The most common reason for the dialog

-Not saving the passive image used to package after packaging is complete.
+•Not saving the passive image used to package after packaging is complete.
 (Not saving is best practice)

-Use of an image other than the one used to package.
+•Use of an image other than the one used to package.
 This is OK so long as the proper Smalltalk code is loaded from your project.

 Cannot save Smalltalk method in interactive debugger

-If you alter and save a method from the interactive debugger, (see how) you may get a walkback.
+how) you may get a walkback.
 This walkback will show up in the top pane as an additional process.

 For the traffic light example, you may see the following in the command terminal: